 About Rockfish Rockfish (Sebastes), are a fascinating genus of fish with many unique characteristics that make them quite distinct from others.
 Their Latin name Sebastes translates to “magnificent” in Greek.
 How fitting for these special creatures.
 Populations British Columbia’s surrounding ocean houses nearly 40 species of Rockfish, with a total of around 96 species in […]

-Register Registration for the 2023 workshop is now open.
-Loading… Workshop Background Conservation and Deer on Galiano Island The Southern Gulf Islands are home to populations of native Columbian black-tailed deer (Odocoileus hemionus columbianus) and, in some cases, introduced fallow deer (Dama dama).
-Due to the near-extirpation of native predator populations (including wolves, cougars, and […]
+Register The 2023 workshop has been cancelled due to unforeseen circumstances.
+We hope to deliver the workshop again in 2024.
+Workshop Background Conservation and Deer on Galiano Island The Southern Gulf Islands are home to populations of native Columbian black-tailed deer (Odocoileus hemionus columbianus) and, in some cases, introduced fallow deer (Dama dama).
+Due to […]

 The yellow blooms that pepper rocky outcrops and disturbed slopes each spring signal the advent of the Galiano Conservancy’s annual Scotch broom removal campaign.
 As has become tradition, interns and the summer students, led by the fearless Jenna Falk, hike up the face of Mount Sutil every year armed with loppers and harnesses, ready to […]